garden-io/garden/docs/k8s-plugins/actions/deploy/kubernetes.md

 When configuring a `kubernetes` Deploy action, you point Garden to the manifest files via the `spec.files` directive.

-You can also specify them inline in your Garden config via the `spec.manifests` directive but we recommend the former approach since that allows you to re-use them with other tools.
+You can also specify them inline in your Garden config via the `spec.manifests` field but we recommend the former approach since that allows you to re-use them with other tools.

 ### Option 1: Manifest files (recommended)